Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### A team is planning on deploying Azure Virtual Machines to a resource group named demogroup.
 The group has been created in the US Central region.
-Do the virtual machines deployed to the resource group also need to be deployed to the US Central region only
+Do the virtual machines deployed to the resource group also need to be deployed to the US Central region only?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A team is planning on assigning tags to a resource group.
-Would the tag be inherited by resources in the resource group
+Would the tag be inherited by resources in the resource group?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A set of IAM permissions have been assigned to a resource group.
-Would the resources in the resource group automatically inherit the IAM permissions assigned to the resource group
+Would the resources in the resource group automatically inherit the IAM permissions assigned to the resource group?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Which of the following service can be used to build, test and deploy a predictive analytics solution that could subsequently be used to deploy an Artificial Intelligence solution to Azure
+### Which of the following service can be used to build, test and deploy a predictive analytics solution that could subsequently be used to deploy an Artificial Intelligence solution to Azure?

 - [ ] Azure Functions.
 - [ ] Azure Logic Apps.